 I truly love Indonesia.
-I even have a tattoo on my leg from one of my vulcan hikes.
+I even have a tattoo on my leg from one of my Vulcan hikes.
 Most likely, if you’re headed to Bali, you will arrive at Denpasar airport and then go to Kuta.
 Just be warned.
-Kuta has been ranked on of the most annoying places on earth so just get your ass out of this place soon as possible.
+Kuta has been ranked one of the most annoying places on earth so just get your ass out of this place as soon as possible.

-You should take a 40/50 minutes buss ride and head straight to Ubud.
+You should take a 40/50 minutes bus ride and head straight to Ubud.
 A lovely place worth exploring for at least 4 days.

-Other places worth going to is Nusa Lembongan, Nusa penida Mount Batur.
+Other places worth going to is Nusa Lembongan, Nusa Penida Mount Batur.
 Once you are done with the Bali area head west to Java.
-Go to Yogakarta, Mount Ijen and Mount Bromo.
+Go to Yogyakarta, Mount Ijen and Mount Bromo.

-Japan is my favourite country and Tokyo is my favourite city.
+Japan is my favorite country and Tokyo is my favorite city.
 Everything you’ve heard about this country is true.
 It’s awesome and you need to visit this country before it changes for good.

-The capital of Portugal, Lisbon, is by far one of my favourite citites.
+The capital of Portugal, Lisbon, is by far one of my favorite cities.
 The food and atmosphere, along with crazy cheap food is a winning strategy.
 Very close to Lisbon you can go to a very pretty village called Ericeira which holds the world record for the largest surfed wave.
 Highly recommend spending a few days there!

-Vietnam has a special place in my hearth.
+Vietnam has a special place in my heart.
 This country is getting more and more popular and I highly recommend visiting it before it becomes Thailand 2.
 If you land in Hanoi you’ve done a good job.
-There are many places to visit around Hanoy.
+There are many places to visit around Hanoi.
 Those include the rice field city Sapa, the river at Ning Bing and the famous Halong Bay.
-Afterwards I recommend heading south to Danang and Hoi An.
+Afterward, I recommend heading south to Danang and Hoi An.